syedhali/EZAudio/README.md

 ```

 ###<a name="EZAudioPlotGL"></a>EZAudioPlotGL
 Provides an audio waveform plot that uses OpenGL to perform the drawing.
 The API this class are exactly the same as those for the EZAudioPlot above.
-On iOS this is a subclass of the EZPlot and uses an embedded GLKViewController to perform the OpenGL drawing while on OSX this is a subclass of the NSOpenGLView.
-In most cases this is the plot you want to use, it's GPU-accelerated, has a low memory footprint, and performs amazingly on all devices.
+On iOS this is a subclass of the GLKView while on OSX this is a subclass of the NSOpenGLView.
+In most cases this is the plot you want to use, it's GPU-accelerated, can handle lots of points  while displaying 60 frames per second (the EZAudioPlot starts to choke on anything greater than 1024), and performs amazingly on all devices.
+The only downside is that you can only have one OpenGL plot onscreen at a time.
+However, you can combine OpenGL plots with Core Graphics plots in the view hierachy (see the EZAudioRecordExample for an example of how to do this).

 *Relevant Example Projects*
 - EZAudioOpenGLWaveformExample (iOS)
 - EZAudioOpenGLWaveformExample (OSX)
+- EZAudioPlayFileExample (iOS)
+- EZAudioPlayFileExample (OSX)
+- EZAudioRecordExample (iOS)
+- EZAudioRecordExample (OSX)
+- EZAudioPassThroughExample (iOS)
+- EZAudioPassThroughExample (OSX)

 ####Creating An OpenGL Audio Plot

-You can create an audio plot in the interface builder by dragging in a UIView on iOS or an NSOpenGLView on OSX onto your content area.
+You can create an audio plot in the interface builder by dragging in a UIView on iOS or an NSView on OSX onto your content area.
 Then change the custom class of the UIView/NSView to `EZAudioPlotGL`.

 ![EZAudioPlotGLInterfaceBuilder](https://cloud.githubusercontent.com/assets/1275640/8532900/47d62346-23e6-11e5-8128-07c6641f4af8.gif)